advertisement

 Next, help them select a soft, cozy security object.
 It could be a blanket, a stuffed animal, or even an old t-shirt from mom or dad, as long as it has some comfort value to your child.
 Then get them in the habit of snuggling and sleeping with it at night.

 It may also help to wean them from nighttime nursing so that when they wake up in the middle of the night, they are not looking for mom to nurse.
-Get them used to having a reassuring pat or gentle “shushing” to go back to sleep.
+Get them accustomed to receiving a reassuring pat or gentle “shushing” to go back to sleep.

 When it’s time to make the change, follow the exact same bedtime routine that you have always had, except follow the routine in their bed in their room.
 If they wake up in the middle of the night, try to go to where they are to reassure them before they come to you.